mishakarpinskiy/test_splynx_docs/files/networking/tr069_acs/tr069_acs.md

 ![firewall rules](firewall_rules.png)

-On a *Diagnostic* tab you can find diagnostic tools like ping, traceroute, upload/download statistic and wifi-analyzer:
+On *Diagnostic* tab you can find diagnostic tools like ping, traceroute, upload/download statistic and wifi-analyzer:

 ![diagnostic](diagnostic.png)

 To run some diagnostic tool click on "Run" button near each tool.

+**NOTE!
+This menu can differ depending on a device.
+These screenshots were made on a Mikrotik.**

 Wi-fi analyzer shows all available wi-fi networks and signal strength near a device.